ZenderB3D/pp_docs/docs/Create/addarmature.md

 After you prepared the piston you're almost done.
 This section describes how the add armature operator works.

-**Object names**
-Object names should be a single word, you can use special characters but not spaces to separate words.
-Some objects require a specific name, in template mode this is done for you, in custom mode you can refer to the on-screen warnings.

 **Type of piston**
 The operator knows a few different approaches, you toggle between these by changing the value of the 'Front length anchor' checkbox.
 The right approach depends a lot on where the mounts are placed and wether they should pivot or not.
 See the length anchor section for more.